HaiLab@UW-MADISON

 practical use of neurobiology and neuroengineering.

-He is interested in understanding neural
+Ido is interested in the neural correlates of consciousness,

 Lydia Malen